1991 Soviet coup attempt: Morning

 Starting at 6:00 am, all of the GKChP documents were broadcast over state radio and television.
-The KGB immediately issued an arrest list that included newly elected Russian SFSR President Boris Yeltsin, his allies, and the leaders of the umbrella activist group Democratic Russia.
+The KGB immediately issued an arrest list that included newly elected Russian SFSR president Boris Yeltsin, his allies, and the leaders of the umbrella activist group Democratic Russia.
 The Russian SFSR-controlled Radio Rossii and Televidenie Rossii, plus Ekho Moskvy, the only independent political radio station, were taken off the air.
 However, the latter station later resumed its broadcasts and became a source of reliable information during the coup.
 The BBC World Service and Voice of America were also able to provide continuous coverage.
 Gorbachev and his family heard the news from a BBC bulletin on a small Sony transistor radio that had not been seized.
-For the next several days, he refused to take food from outside the dacha to avoid being poisoned, and took long outdoor strolls to dispute reports of his ill health.
+For the next several days, he refused to take food from outside the dacha to avoid being poisoned, and took long outdoor strolls to refute reports of his ill health.

 Under Yanayev's orders, units of the Tamanskaya mechanized infantry and Kantemirovskaya armored division rolled into Moscow, along with airborne troops.
 Around 4,000 soldiers, 350 tanks, 300 armoured personnel carriers and 420 trucks were sent to Moscow.
 Four Russian SFSR people's deputies were detained by the KGB at a Soviet Army base near the capital.
 However, almost no other arrests were made by the KGB during the coup.
 Ulysse Gosset and Vladimir Federovski later alleged that the KGB was planning to carry out a much larger wave of arrests two weeks after the coup, after which it would have abolished almost all legislative and local administrative structures under a highly centralized Council of Ministers.
 Yanayev instructed Foreign Minister Alexander Bessmertnykh to make a statement requesting formal diplomatic recognition from foreign governments and the United Nations.

 The GKChP conspirators considered detaining Yeltsin upon his return from a visit to Kazakhstan on 17 August but failed when Yeltsin redirected his flight from Chkalovsky Air Base northeast of Moscow to Vnukovo Airport southwest of the city.
 Afterwards, they considered capturing him at his dacha near Moscow.
 The KGB Alpha Group surrounded his dacha with Spetsnaz, but for undisclosed reasons did not apprehend him.
 The commanding officer, Viktor Karpukhin, later alleged that he had received an order from Kryuchkov to arrest Yeltsin but disobeyed it, although his account has been questioned.
 The failure to arrest Yeltsin proved fatal to the plotters' plans.
 After the announcement of the coup at 6:30 am, Yeltsin began inviting prominent Russian officials to his dacha, including Leningrad Mayor Anatoly Sobchak, Moscow Deputy Mayor Yury Luzhkov, Colonel-General Konstantin Kobets, RSFSR Prime Minister Ivan Silayev, RSFSR Vice President Alexander Rutskoy, and RSFSR Supreme Soviet Chairman Ruslan Khasbulatov.